Auditing for Azure SQL Database and Azure Synapse Analytics

 - Analyze reports.
 You can find suspicious events, unusual activity, and trends.

-- Enabling auditing on a paused Azure Synapse isn't supported.
-To enable auditing, resume Azure Synapse.
+- Enabling auditing on a paused Azure Synapse SQL pool isn't supported.
+To enable auditing, resume the Synapse SQL pool.

 - Auditing for Azure Synapse SQL pools supports default audit action groups only.

-- When you configure the auditing for your logical server in Azure or Azure SQL Database with log destination as the storage account, the target storage account must be enabled with access to storage account keys.
-If the storage account is configured to use Azure AD-only authentication and not configured for access key usage, auditing can't be configured.
+- When you configure the auditing for your logical server in Azure or Azure SQL Database with log destination as the storage account, using storage access keys as authentication type, the target storage account must be enabled with access to storage account keys.
+If the storage account is configured to use Azure AD-only authentication and not configured for access key usage, auditing can't be configured using storage access keys authentication, and you can use managed identity.

 - Premium storage with BlockBlobStorage is supported.
 Standard storage is supported.
 However, for audit to write to a storage account behind a VNet or firewall, you must have a general-purpose v2 storage account.
 If you have a general-purpose v1 or Blob Storage account, upgrade to a general-purpose v2 storage account.
 For specific instructions see, Write audit to a storage account behind VNet and firewall.
 For more information, see Types of storage accounts.